backand/docs/slate_docs/source/includes/_sdk.md

 | ---- | ---- | ----------- |
 | provider | string | Name of the provider to authenticate with.
 The full list can be obtained by calling *backand.getSocialProviders(scb)* |

-## CRUD
+## .object property
-The following methods perform create, retrieve, update, and delete functionality on a Back& object.
+The `.object` property contains functions related to basic database operations that can be performed on an object.
+You can also use this property to call the on-demand actions governed by an object in your system.

-### GetList
+### .getList()
 ```javascript
 // No filters
 backand.object.getList(object, params)